 The monastic gardens and the grottos

 Everything in Steyl has a religious aspect.
 Besides the beautiful monasteries, you also have monastic gardens with beautiful religious statues, but you can also visit a few Lourdes grottos.
 And also these grottos are decorated with religious objects and statues.
-Also take a look in the caves with statues of Jesus and Mary.
+Also, take a look in the caves with statues of Jesus and Mary.

 Near the central square of Steyl, found near the Mission Museum is the Botanical Gardens Jochumhof.
-For a small fee you can visit it.
+For a small fee, you can visit it.
 The garden is named after Peter Jochum, a missionary priest who here introduced future missionaries to tropical plants.
 Then they were in any case well prepared for the journey to faraway countries!

 The cemetery of Steyl

 Here you will also find a memorial for the victims of the Second World War, including Paul Windhuizen (1892-1945).
 He was a pastor and resistance fighter.
-In 1944 he was arrested by the Germans and finally transported to concentration camp Buchenwald.
+In 1944 he was arrested by the Germans and finally transported to the concentration camp Buchenwald.
 There he died on March 28, 1945.

 The Museums of Steyl